bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

 ```

-### Once your local network binding option is chosen, proceed:
+### If a local network binding option is chosen, proceed with the below:

 * Create a Docker image for your application that uses Hazelcast